dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 {% include code.html id="anonyfunction" file="anonfunction.js" code="" js="true" preview="false" %}

+Since the use of these anonymous functions is ubiquitous, ES6 introduces a shorthand for them: **arrow functions**.
+Arrow functions are always anonymous function expressions.
+There is no arrow function declaration.
+Here is the example from above, and also some others:

+{% include code.html id="arrow_functions" file="arrow_functions.js" code="" js="true" preview="false" %}

 ### Object Oriented JavaScript

 If we create an object with slots that hold functions, this starts to look like methods from Java and Python.
 If we create a function that returns these objects, this starts to look like class contructors: